reactjs/react.dev/src/content/reference/react/cache.md

 One way to address this could be to pass the vector dimensions to `calculateNorm`.
 This works because the dimensions themselves are primitives.

 Another solution may be to pass the vector object itself as a prop to the component.
-We'll need to pass the same object to both component instances.
+We'll need to pass the same object to both Component instances.

 ```js {3,9,14}
 import {cache} from 'react';